zacsketches/Alfred/README.md

- - Helen_bot - This version wanders around and reacts to bumping into things (Not a very politically correct name, but hey..she was out in her later years even supporting Eugenics for crying out loud (<a href="http://disabilityrightsgalaxy.com/the-untold-story-of-helen-keller/">ref</a>) so she had it coming).
+ - Helen_bot - This version wanders around and reacts to bumping into things (Not a very politically correct name, but hey..she freaked out in her later years even supporting Eugenics for crying out loud (<a href="http://disabilityrightsgalaxy.com/the-untold-story-of-helen-keller/">ref</a>) so she had it coming).
 The Helen_bot is equipped with a set of bumpers printed on our 3D printer.
 Files for the bumpers are in the prints folder.
 Each bumper is wired with